ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Scattered showers and thunderstorms.
-Mostly cloudy, with a high near 74.
-South southeast wind 2 to 6 mph.
+         <h3>Today</h3>A chance of showers and thunderstorms.
+Mostly cloudy, with a high near 75.
+South wind around 6 mph.
 Chance of precipitation
-         is 50%.<br></div>
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms before 8pm, then a slight chance of showers and thunderstorms between 8pm and 11pm,
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms before 7pm, then areas of fog.
-         then patchy fog.
 Partly cloudy, with a low around 60.
+South wind
-Southeast wind around 5 mph.
-Chance of precipitation is 30%.<br></div>
+         1 to 5 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday</h3>Patchy fog and a slight chance of rain showers before 1pm, then a slight chance of showers and thunderstorms.
-Mostly sunny,
-         with a high near 82.
-Northeast wind 2 to 6 mph.
+         <h3>Saturday</h3>Areas of fog before 8am, then a slight chance of showers and thunderstorms.
+Mostly sunny, with a high near 82.
+East southeast
+         wind around 5 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">